Triyuga Municipality: Education

-Education in the town is accessible.

 Campuses for higher education are available at Gaighat.
 Triyuga Janata Multiple Campus provides undergraduate and post graduate education on management and social sciences.
 Baruwa Campus provides undergraduate education, management and science.
 Similarly Udayasi English higher secondary school provides intermediate education on science and management.
-There are numerous other schools for education, such as:
+There are numerous other schools for education.
+Triyuga Janta Multiple Campus was established in 1987 (2044 BS) as a public campus.